bengourley/Preempt/Readme.md

 preempt-search
 =======

-A jQuery plugin to add pre-emptive searching to an input element.
-Pass in an async function that takes a string and calls back with a list of suggested results.
+Add pre-emptive searching to an input element.
+Pass in an async function that takes a string and calls back with a list of suggested results, and a template to render the data.

 The suggested results are then displayed in a list beneath the input, and can be clicked or interacted with the keyboard.

 *Browser Support*: IE6+, Chrome, Firefox, Safari

-A demo can be found at: http://bengourley.github.com/preempt-search/example/
+A demo can be found at: http://bengourley.github.com/Preempt/example/

 ## Dependencies: